collective/collective.developermanual/source/getstarted/paste.rst

 .. admonition:: Description

-        ZopeSkel is a tool that helps you to rapidly generate skeleton code useful in development for Plone.
+        ZopeSkel is a tool which generates a code skeleton template for your Plone add-on you wish to develop.

 Introduction
 ------------